Working in Switzerland: Jobs, Internships & Apprenticeships

 Work permit: the steps for foreigners

-Rules depend on your nationality.
-EU/EFTA nationals benefit from free movement, while others fall under a quota system where the employer must justify the hire.
-It is best to anticipate these steps before your start date.
+EU/EFTA nationals benefit from free movement; others fall under a quota system where the employer must justify the hire.
+Cross-border workers make up a large share of the workforce.

-• B permit: residence permit with work, the most common to settle long term.
+• B permit: residence permit with work, the most common to settle.

 • L permit: short-term permit, tied to a limited contract.